List of Subjects

 This is designed to extend the pupils' musical experience and knowledge

 and to inculcate an appreciation of diverse musical genres.

 The course also covers knowledge of the different musical instruments

 forming part of the orchestra and of the lives of several famous

 Art & Craft is taught in all classes as a subject in its own right, and the children are introduced to a wide range of techniques and materials (e.g. painting, drawing, collage, weaving, modelling).
 It is also included as an integral part of other subject areas, particularly Science and Integrated Studies.

-The emphasis is on developing the child’s own creative abilities through direct experience as well as on teaching him to appreciate art in a variety of genres and styles.
+The emphasis is on developing the children’s own creative abilities through direct experience as well as on teaching them to appreciate art in a variety of genres and styles.